In this Guide

 Make sure the scope suits the caliber of your rifle:

 .22 caliber rifles are by far the most common, so that’s what we’ve catered to here.
 All three of our choices are ideal for the .22.
 If you’re shooting with a .17 caliber rifle, the Leupold models above will certainly suit your needs.
-The Nikon will also work, but the BDC markings aren’t for .17 ammo.
+The Nikon will also work, but the BDC markings aren’t measured for .17 ammo, so they won’t work very precisely for you.

 Consider your budget: